-3.3 Modifications and Extensions
+3.3.
+Modifications and Extensions

-In practice, most of the assumptions used in deriving equation 5 are at least questionable: Rays will usually not pass unoccluded through populated voxels; the ray density will usually not be uniform; the cost of the left and right half should not be linear (but rather logarithmic), both leaf, left, and right half should have a constant factor simulating the traversal step; memory, cache, or CPU-specific effects (SIMD) are gravely neglected; etc.
+In practice, most of the assumptions used in deriving equation 5 are at least questionable: Rays will usually not pass unoccluded through populated voxels; the ray density will usually not be uniform; the cost of the left and right half should not be linear (but rather logarithmic); memory, cache, or CPU-specific effects (SIMD) are gravely neglected; etc.

-Nevertheless, in practice the basic SAH as explained above local greedy plane selection, linear leaf cost estimate, and automatic termination criterion-often works best, and only few modifications are known to consistently yield better improvements.
-Among those, the most common is to favor splits that cut off empty space by biasing the cost function; if either N_L or N_R gets zero, the expected cost of the split is reduced by a constant factor.
-I.e., the expected costs get multiplied by
+Nevertheless, in practice the basic SAH - local greedy plane selection and automatic termination criterion - often works best, and few only few modifications are known to consistently yield better improvements.
+Among those, the most common is to favor splits that cut off empty space by biasing the cost function; if either $N_L$ or $N_R$ gets zero, the expected cost of the split is reduced by a constant factor.
+I.e., the expected costs get multiplied by for those cases where the split plane is entirely covered by triangles, which however works almost exclusively for certain architectural scenes.

-If the ray tracer supports "termination objects" [6, 17], a similar bias can also be used for those cases where the split plane is entirely covered by triangles, which however works almost exclusively for certain architectural scenes.
-To keep the automatic termination criterion from getting stuck in a local minimum, it has also been reported to help if subdivision is continued for a certain number of steps even though the termination criterion would advise not to [6, 16].
+If the ray tracer supports "termination objects" [Hav01, RSH05], a similar bias can also be used

+To remove the probability of the automatic termination criterion getting stuck in a local minimum,, it has also been reported to help if subdivision is continued for a certain number of steps even though the termination criterion would advise not to [Hav01, Res05].
 This, however, has proven to be quite hard to master for general scenes.
 Finally, instead of only using the cost-based termination criterion some implementations additionally use the maximum depth criterion, usually to reduce memory usage.